 Ask for help making your favourite meals while you're still at home - you'll be glad you did once you're fending for yourself.
 Student cookbooks, available in bookshops and online, focus on using simple ingredients and cooking on a budget.

-Shopping cheaply is easier than you think.
-For example, Morrisons has its Students Club, providing discounts as part of its My Morrisons scheme, while The Co-operative Bank offers a 10% discount to those with a TOTUM student card.
+Shopping on a student budget can be easier than you think.
+For example, Morrisons has a Students Club, providing discounts as part of its Morrisons More scheme, while The Co-operative Bank offers a 10% in-store discount via the Student Beans app.

-When shopping, you'll find that own-brand supermarket food is often of the same quality as the more expensive branded alternatives.
+When shopping, consider own-brand supermarket food, as it is often the same quality as the more expensive branded alternatives.

 9. Prepare for the transition to university life

-Everyone knows that university is an academic step up from school/college (A-levels are a Level 3 qualification, while with a Bachelors you're working towards Level 6) - but that isn't the only difference.
+Everyone knows that university is an academic step up from school/college (A-levels are a Level 3 qualification, while with a Bachelors degree you're working towards Level 6), but that isn't the only difference.
 If you're expecting higher education to be just like college but with more freedom, think again.

-At university the focus of your studies is much narrower, but more in depth, requiring skills such as researching, critical thinking, analysis and academic reading and writing.
+At university, the focus of your studies is much narrower, but more in-depth, requiring skills such as:

-As a university student your workload is also likely to increase significantly.
-Dedicating an hour or two per day to homework like you used to won't cut it.
-This is because the majority of your learning at university is self-directed.
+Your workload is also likely to increase significantly as a university student.
+Dedicating an hour or two per day to homework like you used to won't cut it, as most of your learning at university is self-directed.

-Gaining your independence means that your study journey now relies upon self-motivation.
-You can no longer rely on your parents to get you out of bed or pester you into completing assignments and university lecturers won’t chase your attendance.
-You'll get out what you put in.
+Gaining your independence means that academic success now depends on your own self-motivation.
+Without your parents to get you out of bed or pester you into completing assignments, it's up to you to stay on track.
+University lecturers won't chase your attendance, so you'll get out what you put in.

 Experiencing such a shift in gear while living away from home (often for the first time) can be a huge challenge.
-Read up on looking after your mental health at university and discover where to find help.
+Read up on looking after your mental health at university.

-If these changes trigger feelings of missing home, find out what to do when you feel homesick.
+If these changes trigger feelings of missing home, consider what to do when you feel homesick.

 10. Get involved in freshers' week

-The first-year student welcome period is full of events designed to help you settle into university life, so find out how to make the most of freshers' week.
+The first-year student welcome period is full of events designed to help you settle into university life.
+To discover how to strike a balance between having fun and settling into your new environment, read about making the most of freshers' week.

-Your students' union will host fairs providing you with opportunities to join societies and sports teams, and your course department might hold an icebreaker session to introduce you to your peers and lecturers.
+Your students' union will host fairs providing you with opportunities to join societies and sports teams, and your course department might hold a welcome session to introduce you to your peers and lecturers.

-While you don't have any course commitments, immerse yourself in these activities and be prepared when it comes to starting your degree.
+While you don't have any course commitments, it's a good idea to immerse yourself in these activities and be prepared to start your degree.

-Organisation is key - make sure you know in advance when you have to be somewhere, as this will help with planning your time in the long run.
+Organisation is key - make sure you know in advance when you need to be on campus, as this will help you plan your time in the long run.
 Read our 7 time management tips for students.

 Find out more